• Skip to main content

 Ritz Carlton Lodge Spicy Pecans is one that everyone loves and we clearly got it somewhere else.
 Bourbon-Glazed Cajun Beef Tenderloin is another that came from an older cookbook, but we're always honest about the source.

 Below you'll see a photo of my obviously old, well used magazine clipping of Fiery Cajun Shrimp.
 I remembered it as being from the late 1980's to early 1990's, but I hoped to find out exactly when it was published in Southern Living so I began searching.
-First I attempted to contact Southern Living, but never got a response.
+First I attempted to contact Southern Living.

-So, I also reached out to the Paula Deen operation, but received no reply from them either.
+So, I also reached out to the Paula Deen operation, but got no response from them either.
 As you can see, Fiery Cajun Shrimp originally came from Betty McLendon in Pensacola, Florida.
 I set out to see if I could find Mrs. McLendon or some of her family and get the rest of the story about this recipe that we love so much.

 We had a delightful conversation and I learned the following: Betty created the recipe by combining a few others.
 She submitted it to Southern Living and it was published in October, 1991.
 They paid her $10 for this recipe!
-She also had a few other recipes published in Southern Living over the years.
+She also had a few other recipes published in Southern Living over the years and was quite proud of that!

 If you love reading stories about the origins of recipes and ingredients you'll want to check out Southern Food: Then & Now.